 The most expensive employee

-- 2The "maybes": they may have the right personality but lack experience.
-You could train them up, however, there is a higher risk associated with taking them on board.
+These candidates might have the right personality but lack experience - or have the right experience, but not the personality you are looking for.
+While you could train them or try to make accommodations, there is a higher risk associated with taking these candidates on board.

 "This recruitment company won't let you down!

 Totally professional and thoroughly organised, have said it before, but breath of fresh air in recruitment.

 How to avoid category three candidates

 Category three candidates are the most expensive employees you can hire.